Roast Level: Medium

 Tasting Notes Farm Info Recipes Roast Level: Light/Medium Process: Pulped Natural What to expect in the cup Espresso Bold Chocolate with lots of sweet caramel notes on the finish V60 Pour Over / Cupping A honey caramel sweetness with lots of nutty...

-Tasting Notes Farm Info Recipes Roast Level: Light / Medium Process: Cold Fermentation, washed and dried on raised beds What to expect in the cup Espresso V60 Pour Over / Cupping Lots of sweetness with raspberry and floral notes.
-A very...
+Tasting Notes Farm Info Recipes Roast Level: Light / Medium Process: Cold Fermentation, washed and dried on raised beds What to expect in the cup Espresso Floral, honey oats and berries V60 Pour Over / Cupping Lots of sweetness with raspberry and...